TJ Friedl Player Props: Reds vs. Rockies

 TJ Friedl At The Plate

-- Friedl is batting .306 with 12 doubles, three triples, three home runs and 14 walks.
+- Friedl has 12 doubles, three triples, three home runs and 15 walks while batting .304.

-- He has hit a home run in three games this year (6.1%), homering in 1.6% of his trips to the plate.
+- He has hit a home run in three games this year (6.0%), homering in 1.5% of his plate appearances.

-- Friedl has driven in a run in 15 games this season (30.6%), including four games with more than one RBI (8.2%).
-He has also driven in three or more of his team's runs in two contests.
+- In 15 games this year (30.0%), Friedl has picked up an RBI, and in four of those games (8.0%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.